C3n7ral051nt4g3ncy/python_virtual_environment/README.md

 <img width="333" alt="Screen Shot 2022-08-24 at 15 01 40" src="https://user-images.githubusercontent.com/104733166/186425943-3b5ba95b-8235-4f5e-8846-63aa43c3d761.png">

-You may want to check the version if virtualenv:
+You may want to check the version of virtualenv:

 <br>